 In the 1970s, after years of personal and professional experiences as a female in a patriarchal art world, Miriam became profoundly committed to the cause of feminist art.
 In 1971, together with Chicago, she founded and led the nation’s first feminist art program at The California Institute of the Arts, Valencia.
 Chicago and Schapiro team-taught classes for women artists and co-directed Womanhouse (1972), a Feminist Art Program students’ collaborative.
 In this much-publicized environment, an old seventeen-room Hollywood house scheduled for demolition was transformed into rooms whose decoration and furnishing reflected various feminist concerns.
 In collaboration with Sherry Brody, Schapiro contributed The Dollhouse (1972) to the program.
 With its six separate miniature rooms, some filled with fantasy elements, The Dollhouse is one of the best known icons of feminist art.
 In this assemblage, with its stage-like settings of toy furniture, wood, fabric, paint and paper, the only male included is a stuffed fabric nude model for the artist’s studio.
 This room is the most politically significant in the carefully crafted work.
 The use of fabric, which became a major material in the evolution of her mature career, is a symbol to celebrate the anonymous women who worked in their homes doing quilting, cooking, child-raising and interior decorating.
 A merger of irony and artistic skill, this installation ultimately questions female connections and limitations.

-Schapiro regards her work as a personal and political struggle to publicize and strengthen the achievements of anonymous women of the past and their traditional art forms.
+Schapiro regarded her work as a personal and political struggle to publicize and strengthen the achievements of anonymous women of the past and their traditional art forms.
 Her feminist polemic concerns the plight of all women, whether from third-world nations, ancient cultures or our modern era.
-For example, in her writing she refers to Native American women who embroidered quillwork on their buckskin bags.
-She selects, buys and collects items associated with homemaking such as lace, brocade, silks, sequins, wool, quilts, needlework, rick rack, handkerchiefs, beads, swatches of taffeta, valentines, wall paper and fabric pieces and incorporates them in her work.
-New artworks are sometimes started by items such as tea towels, doilies, valentines or ribbons that women give her at various lectures around the nation.
-Her political aim is to put an end to the alleged insignificance of these female symbols and prevent further trivialization of the overlooked traditions they recall.
+For example, in her writing she referred to Native American women who embroidered quillwork on their buckskin bags.
+She selected, bought and collected items associated with homemaking such as lace, brocade, silks, sequins, wool, quilts, needlework, rick rack, handkerchiefs, beads, swatches of taffeta, valentines, wall paper and fabric pieces and incorporates them in her work.
+New artworks were sometimes started by items such as tea towels, doilies, valentines or ribbons that women give her at various lectures around the nation.
+Her political aim was to put an end to the alleged insignificance of these female symbols and prevent further trivialization of the overlooked traditions they recall.

 The absence of women artists in basic college art history textbooks propelled Schapiro to make a change.
 As a member of the board of the College Art Association she argued for greater recognition of women artists.
 Her series of “collaborations” with female role models in the history of art are ways to bring about awareness of ancestry.
 With her mixed-media approach she assembles a reproduction of a painting by a woman painter such as Mary Cassatt (1844–1926)and surrounds it with a collage of ribbons and fabrics.
 Other artists honored in this series are Frida Kahlo (1907–1954), Elisabeth Vigee-Lebrun (French Neoclassical painter, 1755–1842), Berthe Morisot (French impressionist painter, 1841–1895), and Sonia Delauney.